🐾 Ab wann ist ein Hund alt — und wie kannst du deinen Vierbeiner in jedem Lebensabschnitt wirklich gut begleiten?

 Zeolite for Entlebucher female dog

 Old dogs develop quirks.
-This is not imagination or a training problem — it's old age.
+This is not imagination or a training problem — it's age.
 And somehow also character.

 Sniffing now takes longer.
 Three minutes at a blade of grass.
 Five minutes at a lamppost.
 The old dog is reading the newspaper — he just takes a little longer.
 Let him.
 It's his walk, not yours.